 Rhetorical functions in academic writing: Arguing and discussing

-Essays which contain argument usually have the following sections: background, plan, arguments for, arguments against, discussion & conclusion.
+Essays which contain argument usually have the following sections: background, author’s argument, arguments against, rejection of arguments against, arguments for, discussion & conclusion.